Skip to content

 Grasshopper$14 per monthLocal numbers onlyX$9 per number per month

-Different virtual phone solutions suit different needs.
+Different virtual phone solutions suit different business needs.
 As you can guess, a virtual phone that works great for large enterprises might not be a fit for small teams or solopreneurs.

 With this in mind, here’s a breakdown of the best virtual phone services — starting with the #1 option for small businesses on G2: